PicoPlanetDev/Target-Analysis/README.md

 Outer scoring spindle uses radius 4.5 millimeters (equivalent to ⌀9mm)

 All of these millimeter values are converted to pixel values through calibration to the detected outer ring of the target.
-The target analysis system uses Hough Circles to identify a large circle in the scanned image.
+The target analysis system uses OpenCV Hough Circles to identify a large circle in the scanned image.
 If the ratio of the detected ring to the image size is incorrect, the circle will be multiplied to adjust it accordingly.

 ### Requirements